petersem/dockerholics/README.md

 ## Contributing
 - Submit a pull request.
-- Add an issue with the details of what you want to add, and we will test it out, then add it in.
 - Send a message or tag a group expert on Dockerholics.

 **[`^        back to top        ^`](#Dockerholics-Application-List)**